firefinchdev/Navigation-Bar-Magisk-Module/README.md

 Flash at your own risk we are not responsible for any bricked devices

 ## Changelog
-v1.0 - Initial Release
+v1.1 - Updated to new Magisk Module format v1.0 - Initial Release

 ## Requirements